How to practice listening and speaking?

 If you don’t have money but have a LOT of time to throw at the problem, you can find some really good language partners on Hellotalk, or Tandem.
 But between the searching time (1/50 people you meet will be good partners in my experience), and the expectation that half of your time is used to teach the other person it’s VERY time intensive.

 If you need cheap and fast, then you lose on quality.
 Reading on a site like NHK Easy.
-You can practice speaking and listening and speaking by shadowing what you’re reading.
+You can practice speaking and listening by shadowing what you’re reading.
 Most of the articles have native reading videos to pair with them!
 But the downside is you don’t get a partner to practice with.

 Thank you!
 I’ve heard that watching shows in Japanese helps too.
 But I’m not sure how to go about that.
 Do I just watch and see what I catch and what I don’t?